18F/identity-oidc-sinatra/README.md

 ## Running locally

-These instructions assume [`identity-idp`](https://github.com/18F/identity-idp) is also running locally at `http://localhost:3000`.
-This sample sp is configured to run on `http://localhost:9292`.
+These instructions assume [`identity-idp`](https://github.com/18F/identity-idp) is also running locally at http://localhost:3000 .

 1. Set up the environment with: